Lucas Alcaraz: Football career

 Alcaraz was appointed at Levante UD on 21 October 2014, replacing fired José Luis Mendilibar after just eight rounds.
-On 25 October of the following year, following a 0–4 home defeat to Real Sociedad, he was sacked.
+One year and four days later, following a 0–4 home defeat to Real Sociedad, he was sacked.

 On 11 June 2016, Alcaraz was announced as the new Elche CF manager, only to refuse the job six days later.
 On 3 October, he began his third spell at Granada.

-As the team stood second from the bottom in the table, Alcaraz was relieved of his duties on 10 April 2017.
-Three days later, he was appointed at the helm of the Algeria national side, but was fired in October after failing to qualify to the 2018 FIFA World Cup, receiving a €345,000 payout.
+As the team stood second-bottom in the table, Alcaraz was relieved of his duties on 10 April 2017.
+Three days later, he was appointed at the helm of the Algeria national side, but was fired in October after failing to qualify for the 2018 FIFA World Cup, receiving a €345,000 payout.

 Alcaraz returned to Almería on 16 November 2017, replacing Luis Miguel Ramis.
-He resigned the following 24 April, after an eight-match winless run.
+He resigned on 24 April 2018, after an eight-match winless run.

-On 22 October 2018, Alcaraz was appointed Real Zaragoza manager in the place of sacked Imanol Idiakez.
+On 22 October 2018, Alcaraz was appointed Real Zaragoza manager in place of the sacked Imanol Idiakez.
 On 17 December, he was himself dismissed.

 Alcaraz was named manager of Albacete Balompié on 3 February 2020, still in the second division, He was relieved of his duties on 13 October, just five matches into the new season.

 On 29 December 2021, Alcaraz moved to Cyprus with Olympiakos Nicosia, but left after collecting no wins in eight games.
 In November 2022, he became UD Ibiza's third manager of the second-tier campaign.

+On 6 June 2023, after the relegation of the Balearic Islands side, Alcaraz left.
+On 24 December, he signed for F.C.
+Nassaji Mazandaran in the Persian Gulf Pro League, leaving his post the following February.